cailyn-baksh/cedar/docs/widgets.md

 ### `LabelData`
 Label data.
-In label widgets, `data` points to an instance of this structure.
+In label widgets, `data` is an instance of this struct.

 #### `char *text`